 Your Ultrium tape drive has four LEDs (light emitting diodes) on the front panel, which indicate drive status.
-These LEDs provide useful troubleshooting information, see also "Understanding the LEDs" on page 42.
-See page 23 for more information about using the eject button in normal operation and page 46 for details about force eject and emergency reset.
+These LEDs provide useful troubleshooting information, see also "Understanding the LEDs" on page 43.
+See page 23 for more information about using the eject button in normal operation and page 46 for details about force eject.